 - Accident date and time

-- Accident location (street name/road number etc)
+- Accident location (street name/road number/ roundabout name etc)

-- Details of any witnesses
+- Full contact details of any witnesses

-- Details of any police involvement – reference number, officer numbers etc.
+- Details of any police involvement (reference number, officer numbers etc)

-Specialist rehabilitation therapies
+Access rehabilitation therapies

 When our solicitors have an admission of liability from the third party we can then look at securing funds to pay for private medical treatment if needed.
 No matter what the scale of your injuries, post-accident rehabilitation such as physiotherapy, tissue massages and osteopathy/chiropractic has been proven to help people get back to normal life more quickly.

 Any treatment needed will be covered by the insurers of the third party.

 You’re in safe hands with Direct2Compensation.
 Our claims process is transparent and effective, and you’ll have the peace of mind that comes with our no-win, no-fee approach.

 To find out more, or to start your claim today, call us on 01225 430285.
 If you prefer, we can call you back.
 After just a few minutes on the phone, we’ll have enough information to allow our solicitors to get your claim started.